In this sweet novella from the “Love in Little Tree” series, a new girl in town brings a little spirit to Paul’s life.

 Legal problems aside, how will they handle the attraction simmering between them?

-Holly MacDonald rushes to the town she left as a child to prevent her friend from marrying an unfaithful groom.
+Holly MacDonald rushes to her childhood home town to prevent her friend from marrying an unfaithful groom.
 Her old buddy, Luke Ivey, is the best man and intends to stop her interference.

 She's no longer his tomboy pal, and he's no longer her nerdy sidekick.
 They fall for each other despite their different views on the wedding and living four hours apart.
 She's a city girl and he's pure country.

 When "The Wedding March" fades and Christmas is over, will they stay together?

 "Santa, My friends say you're just a story, like my dad."